-Nestled on a bluff overlooking the Pacific Ocean is an idyllic small coastal town called Seabrook, where the fog can quickly and quietly appear to greet the inhabitants of this tiny community before dissipating into the early evening.
+Nestled on a bluff overlooking the Pacific Ocean is a small coastal town called Seabrook, where the fog can quickly roll in to greet the residents of this tiny community before dissipating into the early evening.

-Trails wind between the sweet and colorful cottages, with my favorite one leading down to the beach.
+Trails boasts an amazing diversity of plant life as they wind between the sweet and colorful cottages, with my favorite one leading down to the beach.

 Here along the shoreline, the chilly yet clear ocean bear small gifts of sand dollar remnants while waves gently wash ashore and flecks of tiny gold sunlight glisten in the sea drenched sand.
 It’s a beautiful place to exchange vows in the coming days.